What happens to property owned jointly by the deceased and someone else?

 What happens to partnership income and assets when a partner dies?

-Normally this would be covered by the partnership agreement.
+Normally this would be covered by the partnership agreement, if there is one.
 In many cases the capital account of the deceased would be paid to his estate, but legal advice should be sought.

 What about other investments owned jointly?